Customize Appearance

 One of the world’s leading wheat exporters, Ukraine exported 53,9 million tonnes of wheat in 2024 (+20% compared to 2023).
 The production of grain and leguminous crops is expected to increase to 60 million tons, which will exceed last year's figures by 7.6%.

 Oilseeds retain the status of the most popular crop for Ukrainian farmers because they typically offer good profitability.
 In 2024, Ukraine increased oilseed exports to $5.7 billion (+2% compared to 2023).
 The most popular oilseeds are sunflower, rapeseed and soya beans.
 Yields are growing for all oilseeds due to a combination of improved seeds, agrochemicals, machinery, the growing skills of local agronomists and more favourable growing conditions (especially for rapeseed).
-The main export destinations for Ukrainian oilseeds are the EU, India, Turkey, China and Egypt.

 Honey